Unleash/unleash-client-rust/README.md

 ## Client overview

 The client is written using async.
+Any std compatible async runtime should be compatible.
+Examples with async-std and tokio are in the examples/ in the source tree.

 To use it in a sync program, run an async executor and `block_on()` the relevant calls.
 As the client specification requires sending background metrics to the API, you will need to arrange to call the `poll` method from a thread.
 Contributions to provide helpers to make this easier are welcome.

 The unleash defined strategies are included, to support custom strategies use the `ClientBuilder` and call the `strategy` method to register your custom